 Some 20 percent of cancer-related deaths in the U.S. can be attributed to obesity, making it the number-one preventable cause of cancer death in the country.
 But with myriad metabolic and inflammatory changes associated with obesity, determining the mechanisms that underlie the obesity-cancer link has proven challenging.
 Insulin Resistance Cell Signaling Active Adipocytes Inflammation.
-Obesity and the microbiome — The American Microbiome Institute.
-An article was published late last year by Jeff Gordon which studied the impact of human's microbiome in mice.
+Processed food, obesity and flagella – Rosemary Cottage Clinic Blog.
+Emulsifiers used in processed foods from ice cream to baked products have been implicated in obesity.

 This is a post from the Gut Critters blog that ended November 18, 2016.
 Ray Medina gave permission for his material to be copied as long as it was attributed to him and not used for commercial purposes. – kiraonysko

+Carbohydrates: Why quality trumps quantity.
 Soybean Oil and Metabolic Syndrome.
 How Fats Influence the Microbiome.
 “This paper, which had nicely controlled conditions, demonstrated that type of fat is really important for shaping microbial communities and their functional dynamics, which in turn impact our health,” said Vanessa Leone, a postdoc studying host-microbe interactions at the University of Chicago who was not involved in the study.

 Pet Peeve: Lard, used as their saturated fat, has a very large fraction that is polyunsaturated. – kiraonysko